 The Urban Food Stories project was started by Professor Julian Agyeman and a group of students in his first Food Justice: Critical Approaches on Policy and Planning class in the Urban and Environmental Policy and Planning program at Tufts University who believe that storytelling has an important role in urban planning and food justice.

 In the class, students discuss the importance of placemaking and storytelling as tools for food justice.
 This project began in 2013, in one Boston neighborhood, Dudley Street, where students interviewed community members about growing, cooking, and sharing food.
 In 2014, students worked in a different neighborhood, Everett, and after that, they have worked somewhere new each year, revealing exciting stories and sharing them through this website.

-The Urban Food Stories project, started in 2013, and The Cambriville World Crops project, started in 2015, are sister sites that explore food justice through case studies of projects both locally and nationally.
-Both websites expand on an interest in how storytelling and placemaking play an important role in urban planning and food justice, especially among diasporic groups.
-The projects are focused on bringing together diverse communities in the urban agriculture field.
-Working in tandem, these sites work to bring to light the intercultural diversity in the urban agriculture movement, as well as to challenge the dominant narratives of race, class and gender in the food movement.
+The Urban Food Stories project, started in 2013, explores food justice through case studies of projects both locally and nationally.
+The website expands on an interest in how storytelling and placemaking play an important role in urban planning and food justice, especially among diasporic groups.
+The project is focused on bringing together diverse communities in the urban agriculture field.
+This site works to bring to light the intercultural diversity in the urban agriculture movement, as well as to challenge the dominant narratives of race, class and gender in the food movement.